Ready to shape the future of graduate careers?

 Book open Reading time: 5 mins

-Psychology is one of the UK’s most popular degree courses.
-As a psychology student, you’re part of a large, diverse group – and your options for after your degree are just as diverse.
-Psychology graduates are insightful and people-focused, but also scientists and critical thinkers.
-So what can you do with a psychology degree?
-Read on to find out about psychology degree jobs and areas you can go into.
+Psychology is one of the most popular degree courses in the UK.
+As a psychology student, you’re part of a large, diverse group – and your options for what to do after you graduate are just as varied.

-• Clinical psychologist – helping people with mental health disorders like depression, anxiety and anorexia.
+• Clinical psychologist – helping people with mental health conditions like depression, anxiety and eating disorders.

-• Educational psychologist – helping young people to overcome problems that affect their learning and school life.
+• Educational psychologist – supporting young people with problems that affect their learning and school life.

 • Sports psychologist – giving athletes the mental strength and skills to succeed.